 This form may include what searches will be included in the background check.

 The FCRA requires that employers provide a “clear and conspicuous” written notice, which means that your disclosure form must contain easy to understand language.
-Certain states, such as California and New York, may also have their own disclosure requirements.

-Step 2: Receive Authorization from Your Candidate
+Step 2: Receive authorization from the candidate

 Employers are not allowed to conduct a background check on an employee or candidate without receiving authorization.
 You will need to provide and receive a separate document for the authorization, which will request written consent for a background check.